jadecobra/python_tdd_exercises/source/classes/unittest.rst

 test_assert_is_subclass
 *********************************************************************************

-.. caution:: :ref:`test_assert_not_is_subclass` will only work if your Python version is 3.14 or newer
+.. caution:: :ref:`test_assert_is_subclass` will only work if your Python version is 3.14 or newer

 =================================================================================
 :red:`RED`: make it fail